Júlio César (football goalkeeper, born 1979): Queens Park Rangers

 On 29 August 2012, Júlio César confirmed that he had signed for English Premier League club Queens Park Rangers on a four-year contract.
 He became the fourth Champions League winner in the QPR squad, along with Djibril Cissé (2005), Park Ji-sung (2008) and José Bosingwa (2004 and 2012).

 Júlio César made his Premier League debut on 15 September 2012 in the home match versus Chelsea, making an excellent performance by keeping a clean-sheet as the match ended in a goalless draw.
 He managed to play 26 games in his debut season, including 24 in league, keeping 6 clean-sheets as QPR was relegated to EFL Championship after only two seasons.

 Following QPR's relegation from the Premier League at the end of his debut campaign, Júlio César was frozen out of the team.
 Despite this, he did not leave the club before the summer transfer window closed.
 On 4 January 2014, Júlio César started his first game for Rangers against Everton in the third round of the FA Cup, which QPR lost 4–0.

 Toronto FC loan

 On 7 February 2014, Júlio César confirmed that he had signed a loan for Major League Soccer (MLS) club Toronto FC.
 The move was made to get some match action for him, prior to representing Brazil in the 2014 FIFA World Cup, as he had been replaced by Robert Green as QPR's first choice goalkeeper.
-César made his debut with Toronto in their season opener at the Seattle Sounders on 15 March, which ended in a 2–1 away victory with both goals coming from newly acquired Jermain Defoe.
+César made his debut with Toronto in their season opener at Seattle Sounders FC on 15 March, which ended in a 2–1 away victory with both goals coming from newly acquired Jermain Defoe.
 During week seven of the season, he was awarded MLS Save of the Week against David Texeira of FC Dallas.
 He was recalled from loan and returned to QPR on 25 July 2014.